 \section{Introduction}

-The only pure states which saturate the Schr\"{o}dinger-Robertson \cite{Robertson} uncertainty relation for the canonically conjugated coordinate and momenta, are the Gaussian states.
-The latter, due to Hudson's theorem \cite{Hudson}, are also the only pure states with strictly positive Wigner function \cite{strictly}.
-One may naturally wonder how these theorems can be extended to mixed states, and whether the \textquotedblleft Gaussian\textquotedblright\ link between them persists.
+The only states that saturate the Schr\"{o}dinger-Robertson \cite{Robertson} uncertainty relation for the canonically conjugated coordinates of position and momenta, are the pure Gaussian states.
+However, if some additional information about the state is available then the set of states which minimize the uncertainty, or else of \textit{minimizing states} (MSs), is modified while a tighter lower bound on the uncertainty can be derived.